tiagomotasantos/react-hide-on-mouse-stop/README.md

 ## `useHide` hook

-By default react-hide adds an extra container around your content, if you want avoid that and have more control over the behavior of the hide process you can take advantage of `useHide` hook, it's a bit more verbose and has less functionality but serves the same purpose.
+By default react-hide adds an extra container around your content, if you want to avoid that and have more control over the behavior of the hide process you can take advantage of `useHide` hook, it's a bit more verbose and has less functionality but serves the same purpose.
 Take a look at the example bellow:

 ```jsx